Undergraduate Course: Music,Culture and Education (EDUA10088)

 Course Delivery Information

-Demonstrate knowledge, understanding and practical skill of a selected range of western and non-western musics;
+- Demonstrate knowledge, technical/musical skills and understanding of a selected range of western and non-western musics;

-reflect, critically, on their own experiences of engaging with the specialist area of Music Education and the extent to which performance experiences have been informed by their theoretical understanding of the themes and sub-themes of the course;
+- Reflect, critically on their own practical experiences of engaging in the specialist area of Music Education and the extent to which performance experiences have been informed by their theoretical understanding of the themes and sub-themes of the course;

-Analyse and evaluate the ways in which cultural studies and musial experiences will inform their planning, presentation and evaluation of the teaching of musical activities in the primary curriculum.
+- Demonstrate knowledge and understanding of the ways in which Cultural Studies and musical experiences will inform their planning, presentation and evaluation of the teaching of Musical activities in the primary curriculum.

 |Graduate Attributes and Skills